-In 2007, Cloud 9 embarked upon the development of a portfolio of motion-pictures to further build and consolidate the company's growth.
+In 2007, Cloud 9 developed a publishing division (Cumulus Publishing) and in 2009, embarked upon the development of a portfolio of motion-pictures to further build and consolidate the company's growth.

 Today the Cloud 9 Screen Entertainment Group has several subsidiary companies and is involved in all manner of television origination and exploitation from production to distribution, supported by global campaigns including Internet websites, book publishing, and merchandising tie-ins.